 When you are done with Step Five, take a few minutes to lie down and meditate.
 Do not watch TV, do not browse the internet—don’t even read a book.
 Simply spend some time in the quiet of your own self-reflection.
 Breathe in the relief of having gotten many secrets off of your chest.
 And when you feel that you have meditated for a suitable amount of time, call your sponsor to thank them for helping you.
 If you have realized during your meditation that you left something out, tell them immediately.
 This should become habit from this point forward, as you will discover when you reach Step Ten.
 We previously mentioned that some people redo their Step Five every so often, but it is far better to simply keep yourself in check at all times if possible.

 Step Five can be a bit scary when you are first preparing for it, but you will find at the end that it is one of the most relieving tasks a person can undertake.
 With your conscience clear, you will be well on your way to accepting your past so that you might learn how to forgive yourself in the present.
-More importantly, you’ll find that the honesty it takes to complete Step Five will be absolutely essential as you look toward the future and prepare for the next four steps of your journey.
-But do not worry—we’ll get to those in due time.
+More importantly, you’ll find that the honesty it takes to complete Step Five will be absolutely essential as you look toward the future and prepare for the next four steps of your 12 step recovery program.